I’ve found the best Garmin Black Friday deals to snap up now

 “It can track a wide range of fitness metrics including steps, heart rate, distance, calories burned, sleep quality and more than 30 preloaded sports,” writes our reviewer Zoe Griffin.
 “I was also impressed by its sleep coaching capability, as it gives you a sleep score and personalised tips.”

 This Argos deal is £20 cheaper than the one on the Garmin website, making it one of the most cost-savvy ways I could find to get a new Garmin on your wrist.
-The forerunner 55 deal below is slightly less pricey, but I reckon the vivoactive is better for general exercisers.
+The forerunner 55 deal below is slightly less pricey, but while it will suit avid runners down to the ground, I reckon the vivoactive is better for general exercisers.

 Garmin forerunner 55 42mm: Was £179.99, now £123.54, Amazon.co.uk